Types of credit

 Secured loan

-Your home is the ‘security’ for this type of loan.
+Your home is the ‘security’ for a secured loan.
 Although you may get a good rate of interest, if you can’t keep up the payments your home can be repossessed by whomever you owe the money to.
 A mortgage is a common example of a secured loan, where you can end up homeless if you default on the repayments.
-Read more about mortgages.
+Read more about mortgages here.

 Pros: Low interest rates